 Photo by Chris Bosak

-Here’s the latest For the Birds column, which runs weekly in The Hour (Norwalk, Conn.), The Keene (NH) Sentinel and several Connecticut weekly newspapers.
+Here is the latest For the Birds column, which runs in several New England newspapers.

 The colors just keep on coming this spring.

 I’ve been lucky enough to see two indigo buntings, three rose-breasted grosbeaks (although two were males fighting each other), a scarlet tanager, at least three Baltimore orioles, a pair of ruby-throated hummingbirds and a handful of warblers in my yard so far this spring.
 It’s been a welcomed color bonanza after a long winter.

 Now that Memorial Day has passed and we are unofficially in summer, let’s look at what some readers have seen.

 Carol from the Monadnock Region sent a photo of an oddly colored hairy woodpecker.
 Instead of the traditional white and black, this one was black and yellowish brown.
 A reader from Connecticut sent me a similar photo a few years ago.

 My guess is that it is a normal hairy woodpecker with a pigment abnormality.
 Pigment abnormalities show up in birds every so often, such as orange house finches or white robins.
 Leucism and albinoism are extreme forms of pigment abnormalities, but more subtle color variations occur.